Meta-CAMP/camp_virus-phage-detect/README.md

 This module is designed to function as both a standalone viral investigation pipeline as well as a component of the larger CAMP metagenomics analysis pipeline.
 As such, it is both self-contained (ex. instructions included for the setup of a versioned environment, etc.), and seamlessly compatible with other CAMP modules (ex. ingests and spawns standardized input/output config files, etc.).

-The CAMP Viral Investigation module identifies and characterizes viral genomic units in metagenomic data.
+The CAMP virus-phage-detect module identifies and characterizes viral genomic units in metagenomic data.

 ## Test Dataset